 1965: Cosmonaut Aleksei Leonov, leaving his spacecraft Voskhod 2 for 12 minutes and nine seconds, becomes the first person to walk in space.
 Leonov was connected to the craft by a 5.35-meter tether during his space walk.
 He's seen here in an official portrait from 1974.

 1964: Speed skater Bonnie Blair, who won five gold medals and one bronze medal as one of the most decorated athletes in Olympic history, is born in Cornwall, N.Y.

-1963: Beauty queen, actress and singer Vanessa Williams is born in Tarrytown, N.Y.
+1963: Beauty queen, actress and singer Vanessa Williams is born in Tarrytown, New York.
 Williams became famous in 1983 as the first black woman crowned Miss America, but was forced to give up her title when Penthouse magazine bought and published nude photographs of her.
 She has gone on to a career that includes hit songs like "The Right Stuff," "Dreamin'" and "Save the Best for Last," and acting roles in movies such as "Eraser," "Soul Food" and "Shaft" and the TV shows "Ugly Betty" and "Desperate Housewives."

 1962: Mike Rowe, best known as the host of the TV show "Dirty Jobs," is born in Baltimore, Md.

 1959: Filmmaker Luc Besson, best known as the director of movies such as "La Femme Nikita," "Léon: The Professional" and "The Fifth Element," is born in Paris, France.
 Besson also wrote the screenplays for movies like "Taken," "The Transporter" and "Colombiana."